 Likable brands have a high level of friendliness, which includes being approachable, empathetic, relevant and real.
 This is demonstrated by the brand’s ability to communicate with a human voice.
 They speak with -- and listen to -- their audience like a friend, not a robot or a pushy salesperson.

 Being approachable means people feel welcome.
-They aren’t talked down to, or leave your page out of frustration after trying to decipher your industry jargon, buzzwords or acronyms.
+They aren’t talked down to, or left out by trying to decipher your industry jargon, buzzwords or acronyms.
 Sounding “smart” can be alienating to your customers.
 Through empathy, an emotional, intimate connection is made.
 With Facebook, engaging visuals and video can help open up opportunities for empathy.

 Fans derive value from relevant content, which influences their purchases and allegiances.
-Reviewing your Facebook page’s “Insights” can help you glean data on what kinds of posts are resonating and what’s falling flat.
+Relevant content may include new products and announcements, discounts or coupons, contests, "behind the scenes" reveals, or anything that makes your brand more personal.
+Reviewing your Meta Business Suite's Insights can help you glean data on what kinds of posts are resonating and what’s falling flat.
 Also take into account your timing, frequency, and audience.
 Look beyond who’s following you to who’s truly engaging with the content.

 Last but not least, being a likable brand means you’re keeping it real.
 When brands aren’t honest and authentic, people can feel it and they disengage.
 Just as we read a person’s body language and tonality in face-to-face conversation, people can sense a company’s authenticity through digital media.